The Master of Arts in Exceptional Student Education K-12 program is for non-education majors or previously certified teachers in another content area.

 Graduates must be eligible for certification by the successful completion of the degree program in the area of exceptional student education (ESE) and must pass the Florida certification exams.
 Graduates will also receive Reading and ESOL endorsements upon successful completion of the program, if not currently endorsed.
 For additional information, contact [email protected].

 This is a state-approved, initial teacher preparation program designed in compliance with Florida Statutes and State Board of Education Rule 6A-5.066.
 Degree requirements are subject to change based on state mandates.
 Students enrolled in this program should remain in close contact with their adviser to keep informed of any program changes implemented to comply with new state requirements.

-Passing scores on ALL three applicable sections of the Florida Teacher Certification Examination (FTCE) are required prior to graduation.
+Passing scores on ALL applicable sections of the Florida Teacher Certification Examination (FTCE) are required prior to graduation.
 See www.fldoe.org for available test dates, test sites, and possible score conversions.
 The exams include:

 - FTCE Professional Education Test (P.Ed.)

 - FTCE Subject Area Exam for Exceptional Student Education K-12